FreeClimbAPI/nodejs-sdk/docs/source/api/calls.rst

 get(callId)
 ^^^^^^^^^^^

-    Retrieve a single call from Persephony.
+    Retrieve a single call from FreeClimb.

     :callId: {string} The :code:`callId` of the desired call.